Mounjaro Shows Multiple Benefits for Type 2 Diabetes Management

 What results are seen with Mounjaro?

-As previously reported, Mounjaro helped adults living with obesity lose approximately 22.5% of their body weight in the 72-week clinical trial.
+As previously reported, Mounjaro helped adults living with obesity lose approximately 22.5 percent of their body weight in the 72-week clinical trial.
 However, the benefits do not stop at weight loss.

 Overall reduction in numbers